 Where can I find sake lees skincare products?

-Despite the myriad known beauty and health benefits of sake lees and attempts to include it in Japanese cuisine, every year a big percentage of sake lees is tossed out as industrial waste and never gets repurposed.
-Simply by incorporating sake lees into your beauty routine, you are playing a part in helping minimize food waste.
+Despite the myriad known beauty and health benefits of sake lees and attempts to include it in Japanese cuisine, every year a big percentage of sake kasu is tossed out as industrial waste and never gets repurposed.
+Simply by incorporating sake kasu into your beauty routine, you are playing a part in helping minimize food waste.
 Japanese beauty brand EDOBIO is taking great strides to make the most of this powerful ingredient.
 The brand has developed a special form of sake lees, which promotes higher performing hydration, brightening, and texture balancing properties of the ingredient.
 Check out EDOBIO’s Radiance Booster Mask, Fresh Balancing Toner, Intensive Hydration Serum, and Masu Soap, all of which harness the power of sake lees.